libavg/libavg/sphinxdoc/misc.rst

             method can be used to interface to the python imaging library PIL (http://www.pythonware.com/products/pil/).

+        .. py:method:: getResized(newSize) -> Bitmap

+            Returns a new bitmap that is a resized version of the original.

         .. py:method:: getSize() -> Point2D

             Returns the size of the image in pixels.